globalcitizen/php-iban/README.md

 Tested on PHP versions ![PHP 5.3](https://img.shields.io/badge/version-PHP%205.3%2B-lightgrey.svg) ![PHP 5.4](https://img.shields.io/badge/version-PHP%205.4%2B-lightgrey.svg) ![PHP 5.5](https://img.shields.io/badge/version-PHP%205.5%2B-lightgrey.svg) ![PHP 5.6](https://img.shields.io/badge/version-PHP%205.6%2B-lightgrey.svg) ![PHP 7.0](https://img.shields.io/badge/version-PHP%207.0%2B-lightgrey.svg) as well as nightly.

-The parser was built using regular expressions to adapt the contents of the _official_ IBAN registry available from SWIFT at https://www.swift.com/node/11971 then only manually modified for special cases such as [errors and omissions in SWIFT's official specifications](https://raw.githubusercontent.com/globalcitizen/php-iban/master/docs/COMEDY-OF-ERRORS).
+The parser was built using regular expressions to adapt the contents of the _official_ IBAN registry available from SWIFT then manually modified for special cases such as [errors and omissions in SWIFT's official specifications](https://raw.githubusercontent.com/globalcitizen/php-iban/master/docs/COMEDY-OF-ERRORS).

 Various deficiencies in the initial adaptation have since been rectified, and the current version should be a fairly correct and reliable implementation.

 Where appropriate, __European Committee for Banking Standards__ (ECBS) recommendations have also been incorporated.

 Please bear in mind that because the specification changes frequently, it may not be 100% up to date if a new version has been recently released - I do my best though.
-We are currently thought to be up to date with [the August 2016 release, ie. PDF release #69](https://www.swift.com/standards/data-standards/iban).
+We are currently thought to be up to date with [the May 2017 release, ie. PDF release #77](https://www.swift.com/standards/data-standards/iban).

-__NOTICE__: In approximately September-October 2016, a 'complete revision' was made to the registry document, after which no change tracking has been published as it was in the past.
-This makes it very tedious and time consuming to re-check each release against the previous one to keep up to date with changes.
-In short, we will need to recheck all countries' information on a per-release basis.
-It is possible that the text format (CSV release) has been resolved, further investigation is required. __No further updates will be published until the situation has been investigated, and this will require nontrivial amount of time, which means it is not likely to happen immediately.
-If anyone wants to volunteer to compare the new registry and our own, this work would be well received as a contribution.__

-Licensed under LGPL, it is free to use in commercial settings, however please note that [small financial contributions are gratefully received from commercial users and can result in free consulting and other benefits](https://www.patreon.com/bePatron?patAmt=1&u=3937179)!
+Licensed under LGPL, it is free to use in commercial settings.

 Countries Supported
 -------------------

-The following 99 official and *unofficial* IBAN countries are supported.
+The following 116 official and *unofficial* IBAN countries are supported.

 * Albania (AL)
 * *Algeria* (DZ)